rwb-git/falling.asm/README.md

 This code is for a string of 36 WS2812B LEDs (easily changed in line 506).
 The code is a bit sloppy but it works.
+A Cpp version is in falling_arduino, which has files set up for Platformio, but are easily converted for Arduino IDE per instructions in the README for that code.